ramipaerosols/RAMIP/README.md

 `source-fixed` - The issue is fixed at the source.
 Future downloads will be unaffected by the issue.

-`patch-fixed` - The issue is fixed with additional post-processing or data handling.
-Future downloads will still have the issue.
+`post-process-fixed` - The issue is fixed with additional post-processing or data handling.

+`resolved` - The issue is fully resolved and does not require any post-processing or modifications to source data.

 ## Contributing an Issue